18 Ways to Make a DIY Masquerade Mask

 If you wear glasses and are to visit a masquerade party, don’t fret about wearing eye masks.
 You can make a masquerade mask at home that fits over your glasses.

-In this project, black cardstock is cut in the shape of a mask.
-You can also use construction paper in other colors for your craft.
+In this project, purple crepe paper rosettes are glued over a basic paper mache black eye mask.
+You can also use crepe paper in other colors for your craft.

 Once you are through this article, you are sure to never run out of ideas when it comes to designing masquerade masks.
 You can make fancy full or half-face masks for a man, woman or kid with the above tutorials as your guide.